-In accordance with the State Leadership Accountability Act (Leadership Accountability), the California Board of Accountancy submits this report on the review of our internal control and monitoring systems for the biennial period ending December 31, 2021.
+In accordance with the State Leadership Accountability Act (Leadership Accountability), the California Board of Accountancy submits this report on the review of our internal control and monitoring systems for the biennial period ending December 31, 2023.

-Should you have any questions please contact Patti Bowers, Executive Officer, at (916) 561-1711, Patti.Bowers@cba.ca.gov.
+Should you have any questions please contact Deanne Pearce, Assistant Executive Officer, at (916) 561-1711, deanne.pearce@cba.ca.gov.